 Frustrating Situation #1

-You trailer your boat to a new lake, power up the chartplotter/sonar combo, and then look at the map that’s displayed on your crisp color screen.
+You trailer your boat to a new lake, power up the chartplotter/sonar combo and look at the map that’s displayed on your crisp color screen.
 What do you see?
-Not much detail, and very little that’ll help you find the fish.
+Not much detail and very little that’ll help you find the fish.
 How disappointing it is to find out that nobody has taken any decent soundings.